 Every morning I would start the day having coffee with a colleague and discussing how we were going to escape our jobs.

 Years later, my colleague is still there.
 Lots of plans made but he never got out of the planning stage.

-Personally, I think its really important to plan and have a step by step approach to starting your business, but just make sure you don’t get stuck.
+Personally, I think its really important to plan and have a step by step approach to starting your work-from-home business, but just make sure you don’t get stuck.

 There will be times when you miss the banal chat in your former job.
 A day when everything’s gone wrong and you actually start to think that your former boss wasn’t so bad.

 You can feel lonely even if your new business is in the service industry and you spend all day talking to customers.

 It’s time like this that you need a support structure.

 Friends and family won’t hack it.
 Only people who’ve been there, run their own business, that will understand what you’re going through.